jefftranter/68000/rpncalc/README.md

     >                       Shift right ( i j -- i>>j )
     =                       Pop and compare two values on top of stack.
-Push 1 if they are same, otherwise 0 ( i j -- k ) h                       Set input and output base to hexadecimal. n                       Set input and output base to decimal. q                       Quit to TUTOR monitor.
+Push 1 if they are same, otherwise 0 ( i j -- k ) h                       Set input and output base to hexadecimal. d                       Set input and output base to decimal. q                       Quit to TUTOR monitor.
     ?
 Help (Show summary of commands)